codedearta/amasko/readme.md

 ####Deploy the latest changes to AZURE

+To deploy AMASKO you must ahve a github-account.
+Just create a new one so that I can add you as a contributor.
-To create a new build for deployment got to the amasko root-directory and use the following commands
+After that, got to your AMASKO root-directory and use the following commands.

 #####Mac
 ```